aws-ia/terraform-aws-datasync/README.md

 }
 ```

-The examples also includes "aws\_kms\_key" resource block to create a KMS key with a key policy that restricts the use of the key based on same acccount and cross account access requirements.
+The examples also includes "aws\_kms\_key" resource block to create a KMS key with a key policy that restricts the use of the key based on same account and cross account access requirements.
 Refer to this [link](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) for information.

 ### [DataSync Task Module](modules/datasync-task/)